kishoresuzil1005/Ansible/ansible.md

 ## Step-by-Step Guide to Ansible

-### 1️⃣ What is Ansible?

-Ansible is an agentless configuration management and automation tool that helps you manage servers, deploy applications, and automate tasks using simple YAML-based playbooks.

 ## Install Ansible with pip

 ###  Step 1: Install Python and pip (if not installed)